jantimon/html-webpack-plugin/README.md

 Note that the callback must be passed the HtmlWebpackPluginData in order to pass this onto any other plugins listening on the same `html-webpack-plugin-before-html-processing` event

-<h2 align="center">Contribution</h2>

-You're free to contribute to this project by submitting [issues](https://github.com/jantimon/html-webpack-plugin/issues) and/or [pull requests](https://github.com/jantimon/html-webpack-plugin/pulls).
-This project is test-driven, so keep in mind that every change and new feature should be covered by tests.

-This project uses the [semistandard code style](https://github.com/Flet/semistandard).

-Before running the tests, make sure to execute `yarn link` and `yarn link html-webpack-plugin` (or the `npm` variant of this).

 <h2 align="center">Maintainers</h2>

 <table>